Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Results

-A model for the $0\nu\beta\beta$-decay of a nucleus is simulated in 1+1D lattice QCD with up-quarks, down-quarks, electrons and neutrinos.\footnote{The electrons and neutrinos are collectively referred to as leptons.}\textsuperscript{,}\footnote{Quantum simulations of neutrinos have previously been performed~\cite{Hall:2021rbv,Yeter-Aydeniz:2021olz,Illa:2022jqb,Amitrano:2022yyn,Illa:2022zgu,Siwach:2023wzy,Turro:2024shh,Spagnoli:2025etu} to explore collective flavor dynamics that occur in high-density non-equilibrium environments, such as those formed in supernova.} A lattice with periodic boundary conditions (PBCs) and $L=2$ spatial lattice sites is mapped to 32 qubits of IonQ's Forte-generation quantum computers.
+A model for the $0\nu\beta\beta$-decay of a nucleus is simulated in 1+1D lattice QCD with dynamical quarks (up and down) and leptons (electrons and neutrinos).
+A lattice with periodic boundary conditions (PBCs) and $L=2$ spatial lattice sites is mapped to 32 qubits of IonQ's Forte-generation quantum computers.
 A minimum of two spatial sites is needed to support the degrees of freedom produced in $0\nu\beta\beta$-decay.
 The weak interactions are modeled with an effective four-Fermi interaction that locally couples quarks to leptons~\cite{Farrell:2022vyh}.
 The hadronic states of 1+1D QCD form isospin multiplets~\cite{Farrell:2022wyt}, with the lowest-lying baryon multiplet having $I=3/2$, containing $\Delta^{++}, \Delta^+, \Delta^0, \Delta^-$ labeled after its similarity with the $\Delta$ resonance in 3+1D QCD (the superscripts denote the electric charge).
 Parameters in the Hamiltonian, including a Majorana mass term, are tuned to permit the $0\nu\beta\beta$-decay of a $|\Delta^- \Delta^-\rangle$ initial state.

-To simulate this decay, a quantum circuit that initializes the lepton vacuum and $|\Delta^- \Delta^-\rangle$ is applied, and then time evolved with a Hamiltonian containing the strong and weak interactions, as well as the free fermion terms.
-The inclusion of a lepton-number breaking neutrino Majorana mass in the free fermion Hamiltonian opens the $0\nu\beta\beta$ decay channel.
-At the end of the time evolution, the lepton qubits are measured to detect weak decays.
+To simulate this decay, a quantum circuit that initializes the lepton vacuum and $|\Delta^- \Delta^-\rangle$ is applied, and then time evolved for time $t$ with two Trotter steps of a Hamiltonian containing the strong and weak interactions, as well as the free fermion terms.
+The inclusion of a lepton-number breaking neutrino Majorana mass term in the Hamiltonian $\hat{H}_{\rm Maj}$ opens the $0\nu\beta\beta$ decay channel.